Definition of ADHD/ADD

 Treatment of ADHD

 There is no ‘cure’ for ADHD, but treatment is centred on managing the symptoms and minimising the difficulties that can arise as a result of this disorder.
-Treatment for ADHD can be medication, stimulants or non-stimulants, a talking based therapy, dietary and exercise intervention, or a combination of them all (the evidence for the latter two can vary).
+Treatment for ADHD can be medication, stimulants or non-stimulants, a talking based therapy, dietary and exercise intervention, external trigeminal nerve stimulation (eTNS) therpay, or a combination of them all (the evidence for the latter two can vary).

-A SNAP iv report will be sent to your child’s school for them to fill in, ONLY if you are in agreement, after the initial assessment.
+(For children) a SNAP IV report will be sent to your child’s school (if applicable) for them to fill in, ONLY if you are in agreement, after the initial assessment.

-ADHD self rating scale will be filled in after initial assessment, if an adult.
+ADHD self rating scale will be filled in after the initial assessment, if you are an adult.

 Weight and height taken.